Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Results

-Given our assumed laser power resources, Fig.~\ref{fig:bounds_B-L} shows that the projected sensitivity of our $m=0.8$~g sensor would improve on projected optical cavity sensitivities discussed in Refs.~\cite{Manley:2020mjq,Carney:2019cio,amaral2024vectorwavedarkmatter}, and are competitive with preliminary long-term projections of proposed magnetically levitated sensors such as POLONAISE \cite{Amaral:2024rbj}.
-We note however that long-term projections from POLONAISE only reach DM masses up to $m_\text{DM}=7\times 10^{-13}$~eV, whereas our 0.8~g sensor can improve on current bounds up to $m_\text{DM}= 2 \times 10^{-11}~\text{eV}$.
-Our sensitivity also exceeds preliminary projections for future very long baseline atom interferometers, assuming they can deploy different atomic species \cite{Badurina:2019hst}.
+Given our assumed laser power resources, Fig.~\ref{fig:bounds_B-L} shows that the projected sensitivity of our $m=0.8$~g sensor would improve on projected optical cavity sensitivities discussed in Refs.~\cite{Manley:2020mjq,Carney:2019cio,amaral2024vectorwavedarkmatter}, and is competitive with preliminary long-term projections of proposed magnetically levitated sensors such as POLONAISE \cite{Amaral:2024rbj}.
+We note however that long-term projections from POLONAISE only reach DM masses up to $m_\text{DM}=7\times 10^{-13}$~eV, whereas our 0.8~g sensor design could improve on current bounds up to $m_\text{DM}= 1 \times 10^{-11}~\text{eV}$.
+By searching at frequencies $f\gtrsim 5$~Hz our search for DM forces is also complementary to that of future long baseline atom interferometers, assuming they can deploy different isotopes \cite{Badurina:2019hst,Abe_2021}, and future torsion balance experiments.
+In particular, the sensitivity reach of our setup with a $m=0.8$~g mass is on par with preliminary forecasts for very long baseline atom interferometers such as MAGIS-100 (see Ref.~\cite{Abe_2021}) running with two different species, as well as future projections for torsion balance experiments \cite{Graham_2016}.

 To highlight the novelty of our design we compare our sensitivity to that of optically levitated nanoparticles which are more commonly studied than their more massive optically trapped counterparts.
 For the purpose of comparison we consider a (nearly) spherical silica nanoparticle of diamater 200~nm with mass $m\approx 10^{-17}$~kg as used e.g.~in Refs.~\cite{pontin2022directionalforcesensinglevitated,Jain:2016}, which is near the maximum size for a nanoparticle trapped at the optical focus using its dielectric properties (larger particles would no longer purely be in the Rayleigh scattering regime, with an expected behaviour closer to the geometric optics regime).
 We find the projected sensitivities of our 0.2~mg and 0.8~g sensors are $\mathcal{O}(10^5)$ and $\mathcal{O}(10^{6.5})$ better respectively than this reference nanoparticle.
 This behaviour can be explained as follows.
 The reference nanoparticle is expected to achieve $S_\text{FF}^\text{q, lev}\sim 10^{-43}$~N$^2/$Hz$~(f/1~\text{kHz})^2$, compared to $S_\text{FF}^\text{q, min}\sim 7.7\times 10^{-34}$~N$^2/$Hz$~(f/1~\text{kHz})^2$ for our 0.2~mg mass.
 As discussed in Sec.~\ref{ssec:quantum_noises}, once the sensor is large enough to begin scattering light in the geometric optics regime, the SNR is expected to scale as $\propto m^{1/2}$, in contrast to smaller sensors in the Rayleigh regime where the SNR remains invariant when scaling the mass.
 Our improvement in sensitivity is thus fully consistent with a scaling of mass in the geometric optics regime by 10 orders of magnitude for the small mass, and 13 orders of magnitude for the large mass.
 Hence, although we have proposed a novel trapping method exploiting the comparatively less explored geometric optics regime and deploying masses up to 13 orders of magnitude higher than a typical levitated nanoparticle, we have shown our sensitivity to DM has nonetheless benefited from the scaling of the mass as $\propto m^{1/2}$ over 13 orders of magnitude, demonstrating a remarkable predictability in the behaviour of optomechanical sensors over such a large range of masses.